nerun/fanzine-cms/README.md

 **Fanzine CMS** has a basic frame: banner, navigation bar, side navigation column, main content area and a footer.
 The content also allows the use of featured images, which the user can easily turn on/off at will with the help of PHP.
 In fact, with the purpose of reducing the need for knowledge of HTML language, and thanks to the power of PHP, a commented section was added where you can define the default parameters common to all content pages:

 -   **article** — page title.
--   **author** — author\'s name.
+-   **author** — author's name.
 Alternatively, you can set a default author name in `index.php` if you are the only author of your site.
 -   **columns** — is the `style="column-count:..."`.
-You can let it in `auto`, it\'s good for most cases.
+You can let it in `auto`, it's good for most cases.
 Will be created as many columns of 340px as possible.
 A typical screen FHD 1920x1080 will have 3 columns.
 -   **date** — if blank or missing PHP will get the [file modification time](https://www.php.net/manual/en/function.filemtime.php) and fill this field for you!
--   **email** — author\'s email is optional, but will be linked to author\'s name if this attribute is provided.
+-   **email** — author's email is optional, but will be linked to author's name if this attribute is provided.
 -   **image** — featured image is an optional field.

 This section should preferably be placed at the top of the file.
 Order does not matter:

 ```
 <!--
-:article: Lorem Ipsum
+:article: Interesting title
-:author:  Lorem Ipsum
+:author:  John Doe
-:columns: 1, 2, 3... auto
+:columns: auto, 1, 2, 3... etc
-:date:    Tue, 12 Dec 2023 16:33:11 -0300
+:date:    Tue, 12 Dec 2023
-:email:   help@lipsum.com
+:email:   author@email.com
-:image:   lorem-ipsum.jpg
+:image:   image-in-img-folder.jpg
 -->
 ```